mustufajan/shopify_crud_app/README.md

 In a production setting, this would have been stored using the something like AWS key Management Services.
 Please follow the instructions below after adding the .env file to run the application.

-If you do not have pipenv installed.
-Please see the [link](https://pipenv.pypa.io/en/latest/install/) to install it.
+If you do not have pipenv installed, please see the [link](https://pipenv.pypa.io/en/latest/install/) to install it.
 You can use the following command to ensure pipenv is installed.
 ```
 pipenv --version